bio-projects/GAD/README.md

 NOTE: In windows, the Tkinter module included by default in the python package

 # RUN GAD
+For linux:

+If Python version 2, open the terminal and write: python

-Open the Python interpreter and write:
+If Python version 3, open the terminal and write: python3

-execfile("GAD_v0.2.py")
+Then after ">>>" mark write: execfile("GAD_v0.2.py")

+For windows:

+Search and open the IDLE, then after ">>>" mark write: execfile("GAD_v0.2.py")

 # Support